 We hope your organization will join us in supporting this life‑saving legislation.

-Creates a statewide, tiered screening framework to ensure that individuals with sudden behavioral or cognitive changes receive appropriate neurological evaluation — especially those in high‑risk populations.
+Creates a screening framework to ensure that individuals with sudden behavioral or cognitive changes receive appropriate neurological evaluation — especially those in high‑risk populations.
+You can review the proposed bill here.

-Prevent tragedies like Brent’s by ensuring neurological causes of sudden behavioral change are identified early — protecting individuals, families, and communities.
+Prevent tragedies like Brent’s by ensuring neurological causes of sudden behavioral change are identified early and the appropriate treatment is administered.

 Officer Brent Simpson experienced sudden behavioral and cognitive decline.
 He underwent Multiple MRIs, extensive bloodwork, EMDR, EEG, EKG and months of inpatient treatment.
 Yet no provider screened him for brain injury.
 His condition was only discovered after his death.